Will Democrats Get the Pre-Election Recession They Want?

 So, what’s going on?
 After all, when Donald Trump was elected, the economy soared to new heights by virtually every measure.
 The administration’s tax cuts, passed by Republicans in Congress, fueled the economic engine.
 And regardless of Wall Street’s collapse after the November elections handed Democrats control of the House come January, Americans on Main Street were doing well.

-But now, after second-quarter GDP at 4.2% and the most recent quarter at a very healthy 3.5%, the markets are tumbling — reflecting an erosion of confidence in the economy.
+But now, after second-quarter GDP at 4.2% and the most recent quarter at a very healthy 3.5%, the equity markets are tumbling — which reflects an erosion of business confidence in the economy – confidence which is directly related to the prospects of Trump’s reelection, and continuation of his economic and regulatory policies which revitalized our economy last year.

 As Trump had previously noted, “If the Democrats take over the House or Senate, there will be disruption to the Financial Markets,” and that disruption is proving very unfortunate for especially blue-collar Americans, who Democrats once claimed as their constituents.